Famous Sites and Festivals in Kyotanabe 京田辺市(きょうたなべし)での有名(ゆうめい)な所(ところ)とイベント

 Although this festival is a not unique to Kyotanabe, unlike other shrines in Japan the Grass-Ring Festival in Miyanokuchi District takes place outside the shrine grounds.
 Every year in July, a ring measuring 1・6 metres in diameter is constructed out of bundled bamboo sticks and leaves and placed on road-side at the north-eastern edge of the district.
 It is believed that if you pass through the ring from the north side three times, you will be granted with perfect health to live on.

-Saga Shrine and Yamato Hyakumi To Yudate 佐牙神社と山本の百味と湯立
+Saga Shrine and Yamamoto Hyakumi To Yudate 佐牙神社(さがじんじゃ)と山本(やまもと)の百味(ひゃくみ)と湯立(ゆだて)

 The Saga Shrine has an ancient history.
 Re-built in the Azuchi-Momoyama period, its main hall is a designated national cultural asset.

-When the portable shrine arrives in the Saga Shrine, the believers will provide “Haykumi” (100 tastes of mountain and sea produces) that they gathered for God.
-Then the believers will eat the foods as hands down.
-In the night, a ritual called “Yudate Kagura” is performed at the front garden of the temporary shrine.
+Once the portable shrine arrives at Saga Shrine, believers will offer the “Hyakumi” (100 "tastes" of various vegetables, beans/nuts, and fruits) that they gathered for the God.
+Worshipers will then eat these foods as hand-me-downs from the gods.
+At night, a ritual called “Yudate Kagura” is performed at the front garden of the portable shrine.

-They boil hot water in a large pot and the shrine maidens will play hand bell and drums as they perform the ceremonial dance.
-Then they use bamboo leaf to scatter water on the spectators to conclude the ceremony in hoping for peace and good health.
+Water is boiled in a large pot as shrine maidens play hand bells and drums while they perform a ceremonial dance.
+In conclusion of the ceremony, bamboo leaves are used to sprinkle the water on spectators to grant them peace and good health.

-Many people come to see the bright and colourful display of the Hyakumi and dynamic Yudate ritual in Yamamoto, which are both invisible official folk cultural properties of Japan.
+Many people come to see the bright and colourful display of the Hyakumi and experience the dynamic Yudate ritual in Yamamoto, which are both official intangible folk cultural assets Japan.

 Every year on 14th October a dance ritual called the Ōsumi Hayato Mai is performed at the Tsukiyomi Shrine.

-Ōsumi Hayato Mai is a ritual that was brought by the Ōsumi Hayato people who moved to this area from southern Kyushu in the Asuka Period.
-A dance that was originally performed in front of the imperial court, the Ōsumi Hayato Mai has been taken up again in recent years and is now an official folk cultural property of Japan.
-The dance is performed today by school students (6 dances are performed by junior high school students, 1 dance is performed by elementary school students).
+Ōsumi Hayato Mai is a ritual that was brought by the Ōsumi Hayato people who moved to this area from Southern Kyushu in the Asuka Period.
+This dance which was originally performed in front of the imperial court, has been taken up again in recent years and is now an official intangible folk cultural asset of Japan.
+Nowadays, the dance is performed by school students (6 dances performed by junior high school students, and 1 dance performed by elementary school students).
 Many people gather every year to see this event.

-The Sakaya Shrine’s established date still remain unknown as of today, however, according to the shrine history, it is said that the Empress Consort Jingū left sake barrels here as an offering to the gods before departing on an expedition to the Korean peninsula.
+The establishment date of the Sakaya Shrine remains unknown as of today, however, according to the shrine history, it is said that the Empress Consort Jingū left sake barrels here as an offering to the gods before departing on an expedition to the Korean peninsula.

 Today many people visit the temple to worship the gods of sake.

 The Sawai Family Residence was built in the Edo Period.
-It was home to the head priest and his family who served the imperial family.
+It was home to the magistrate who ruled over the Monzeki Donge-In territories.
 Today it is a designated national cultural asset.

 Different from other houses of that era, this sophisticated-looking residence was solidly constructed with thick pillars and beams going through the building.

-In the great Ino’oka hills to the west of Kizugawa lies tombs from the 4th-6th century such as the Ino’oka Kurumazuka Kōfun and the Yakushiyama Kōfun.
+In the great Ino’oka hills to the west of Kizugawa, lies several tombs from the 4th-6th century such as the Ino’oka Kurumazuka Kōfun and the Yakushiyama Kōfun.

-The Ino’oka Kurumazuka Kōfun measuring 90 metres in length is the biggest tomb in the city area.
+The Ino’oka Kurumazuka Kōfun group, measuring 90 metres in length, is the biggest tomb in the city area.
 It is a “key-hole” style kōfun (has one square-shaped and one circular end).
-Surrounded by beautiful tea fields, the site of the tomb is included in the Japan Heritage project, “A Walk through the 800-year History of Japanese Tea” as designated cultural asset.
+It is surrounded by beautiful tea fields which are included in the Japan Heritage project, “A Walk through the 800-year History of Japanese Tea” and is designated as a cultural asset.

 From the summit of the Yakushiyama Kōfun, visitors can enjoy a spectacular view of the whole city.